-This section provides a brief review of the status of significant unresolved issues for major DOE design projects.
-For each project, a short description of the project, the status of the facility, and the status of significant issues identified by the Board are provided.
-As used here, "unresolved issues" does not necessarily imply that the Board has a disagreement with DOE or believes DOE's path forward is not appropriate.
-Some of the issues addressed here simply await final resolution through further development of the design.
+In its first quarterly report, the Board identified 25 defense nuclear facilities being constructed or having major modifications performed for which it has jurisdiction.
+Significant progress has been made toward resolving issues associated with several of these facilities.
+This section provides a brief review of the status of significant issues associated with these facilities that remain unresolved.
+For each facility, the following information is provided: (1) a short description of the project, (2) status of the facility, (3) status of significant issues identified by the Board, which includes the status provided in the Board's first quarterly report, followed by an updated status.
+As used here, the term "unresolved issues" does not necessarily imply that the Board has a disagreement with DOE or believes DOE's path forward is not appropriate.
+Some of the issues addressed here simply await final resolution through further development of the facility design.
 All of the significant unresolved issues discussed here have been communicated to DOE personnel.
 Minor issues that the Board believes can be easily resolved and have an agreed-upon path forward are not included; such issues will be followed as part of the Board's normal design review process.
-It is important to note that this summary represents current status-additional issues may be identified as the Board conducts its continuing design reviews.
-The appendix to this report provides a summary of the issues discussed in this section by project.
+It is important to note that this summary represents current status; additional issues may be identified as the Board conducts its continuing design reviews.
+No new issues have been identified by the Board during the period of this report.
+The appendix to this report provides a summary of the Board's issues by project.

-4.1 HANFORD SITE
+4.1 HANFORD